meese-os/meeseOS-manual/src/tutorial/theme/README.md

   // The unique name
   "name": "MyTheme",

-  // A map of localized titles
-  "title": {
-    "en_EN": "My Theme"
-  },

-  // A map of localized descriptions
-  "description": {
+  // The identifying information for the theme "title": "My Theme",
-    "en_EN": "My Theme"
+  "description": "My Theme",
-  },

   // Load these files when launching (usually generated with Webpack) "files": [